 ABOUT KINGBIRD TOURS

-I am concentrating on Asia because that is the area of my greatest expertise.
-I have been studying Asian birds since 1960 and have lived and/or traveled in Asia for 18 years since then.
-As of November 2000, I have seen over 95% of the species recorded in nearly every country of Asia, for an Asia-wide total of 2,049 species.
-I have led 96 birding tours to various Asian destinations.
+I have thus far concentrated on ASIA because that is the area of my greatest expertise.
+I have been studying Asian birds since 1960 and have lived and/or traveled in Asia for 23 years since then.
+As of July 2018, I have seen over 95% of the species recorded in nearly every country of Asia, for an Asia-wide total of over 2,100 species.
+I have led 144 birding tours to various Asian destinations.
 I have traveled and/or lived in Saudi Arabia, Oman, Turkey, Russia, Kazakhstan, Uzbekistan, Kyrgystan, Iran, Afghanistan, Pakistan, India, Nepal, Sikkim, Bhutan, Sri Lanka, Burma, Thailand, Malaysia, Cambodia, Laos, Vietnam, Indonesia, Hong Kong, China, Taiwan, Japan, Korea, Micronesia, Philippines, New Guinea, Australia, and New Zealand.
-I have written A Field Guide to the Birds of South-East Asia, published by Harper-Collins in 1975, Checklist of the Birds of Eurasia published in 1997, and am currently researching A Field Guide to the Birds of China.The Explorer's Club has elected me a corresponding member, the Royal Geographic Society a fellow and the American Museum of Natural History a Research Associate in recognition of my Asian birding explorations.
+I have written A Field Guide to the Birds of South-East Asia, published by Harper-Collins in 1975 and Checklist of the Birds of Eurasia published in 1997, as well as over 120 scientific papers and popular articles about birds.
+The Explorer's Club has elected me a Corresponding Member, the Royal Geographic Society a Fellow and the American Museum of Natural History a Research Associate in recognition of my Asian bird research and exploration.
 The tours I operate finance my research and writing.

 A main objective of KingBird Tours is to provide comprehensive coverage of the areas visited.
 This is done by confining a tour to a single zoogeographic entity rather than skimming several.
 Our tours typically spend an extra day or two in the better areas to increase our chances of seeing some of the species that are more difficult to find.
 We also make efforts to see some of the more interesting but secretive species that require more time to locate.
 Staying a little longer in some areas helps to make a more relaxed tour because it increases the time between hotel shifts.

 We usually use first-class hotels where available and the best we can get where they are not.
-On many of our tours you can expect that we'll be staying in some grubby hotels or resthouses which are not that comfortable and where the food is far from gourmet-style, in order to be near a good birding area.
+On many of our tours you can expect that we'll be staying in some grubby hotels or resthouses, which are not that comfortable and where the food is far from gourmet-style, in order to be near a good birding area.
 If there is a choice between a good hotel an hour from the birding site and poor accommodation at the site, we'll normally stay near the birds.
 Less driving and more sleep makes for a more enjoyable and relaxed tour.

 Read the itineraries carefully to find out how difficult a tour is.
 They range from easy and comfortable to physically demanding.
 The easy ones could be enjoyed by anyone with moderately good health, while a more demanding one might require good physical condition.
 Also, check carefully to see what the accommodations are like.
 They range from good to excellent on some tours to primitive on others.
 Ask us if you have questions about any aspect of a tour.